Jackichand Singh: 2014–2015

-Indian Super League

 Pune City

 On 10 July 2015, Jackichand was auctioned to play for FC Pune City for ₹45 lakhs (€58.2k) in the 2015 Indian Super League.
 He made his debut for the club against then ISL club Delhi Dynamos on 14 October 2015.
 It took him only two appearances to score for the club against ATK on 17 October 2015.
 He scored the goal in 1 minute and 15 seconds.
 It was the fastest goal scored in the second edition of ISL.
 He made his final appearance for the club against NorthEast United on 2 December 2015.
 He finished the season with 9 appearances, scoring one goal in the process.

-I-League

 Salgaocar (loan)

 On 1 January 2016, Jackichand signed for Salgaocar as Royal Wahingdoh decided to withdraw from I-League, on loan from Pune City for the 2015-16 I-League.
 He made his debut for the team in 2015–16 I-League against Bengaluru FC.
 On 9 January 2016.
 Jackichand scored his first goal for Salgaocar against Mumbai in I-League in a 2–1 loss.
 He made his final appearance for the club against Sporting Goa on 23 April 2016.

-Return to the ISL

 Mumbai City

 On 21 June 2016, Mumbai City announced the signing of Jackichand for the third season of ISL.
 He made his debut on 3 October against his former club Pune City, coming on as a 90th minute substitute for Léo Costa in a 1–0 win.
 On 5 November 2016, he scored his first and winning goal for the club, in the 45th minute against NorthEast United after the NorthEast goalkeeper Lima Gomes made a mistake.
 He made his final appearance for the club against ATK on 13 December 2016, in a 0–0 draw (3-2 agg loss) in the 2nd leg semi-final playoffs.

-Return to the I-League

 East Bengal (loan)

 On 1 January 2017, Singh signed for then I-League club East Bengal for the 2016–17 I-League season.
 He made his debut against eventual champions Aizawl on 7 January 2017 in a 1–1 draw.
 But appearances was hard to come by for Singh as then East Bengal head coach Trevor Morgan did not need wingers in his system.
 He only made 7 appearances for the club from which 4 appearances came from the bench.
 His last appearance for the club came against Punjab on 23 April 2017.